sergey-shandar/public/notes/safe-js.md

 ## Safe subset

 The safe subset of JavaScript doesn't have side effects and must be validated that it doesn't have them before running.
-Of course, it doesn't guarantee that the code can't have security issues, but it can significantly reduce risk and eliminate the whole class of attacks.
+Of course, it doesn't guarantee that the code can't have security issues, but it can significantly reduce risk and eliminate the whole class of attacks and bugs.

 ## Virtualization and Isolation